elinoza/Weather-App/weather-app/README.md

 # 🌤️ Weather App 🌦️
 🌦️ Weather App is a web application that provides weather information for cities around the world.
--Users can sign up with their email address or log in with their Google account.
-Upon their first login, -the application shows the weather information for their location.
+- Users can sign up with their email address or log in with their Google account.
+Upon their first login,
+- the application shows the weather information for their location.
 - Users can search for and add cities to their favorites list.
 - The list is displayed in the sidebar along with the weather information for each city.
 - If the screen size is small, users can access the sidebar through the hamburger menu.